-With summer in full swing in the Northeast and both temperature and humidity rising quickly, many athletes notice a significant change in their body’s response to exercise.
+With summer quickly approaching in the Northeast and both temperature and humidity rising quickly, many athletes notice a significant change in their body’s response to exercise.

 Whether it is running or cycling on the first warm day of spring or summer or training in a more humid environment while away on vacation, we all notice how our bodies, and training potential, are impacted by different environmental factors.
 These environmental and modifiable risk factors contribute to the amount of heat stress placed on an athlete's systems.
 And while we can’t always change the weather that we train or compete in, we may be able to decrease exercise intensity and modify our training gear to avoid heat injuries and illness.